 I hope you join me along the way.
 I am so glad to have this opportunity of a large audience and physical fitness.
 I will need all support along the way, after the adrenaline fades and I proceed on fumes.

-Get the award winning Kid Weather App I made with my oldest son and support our love for science, weather, technology.
-Our 2 year anniversary of the release is this November and it has been downloaded in 55 countries.
-With your support we can expand on the fun introduction to science and real weather:
+Get the award winning Kid Weather App I made with my oldest son and support our love for science, weather, and technology.
+Our 3 year anniversary of the release and our contribution to STEM education is this November.
+It has been downloaded in 60 countries, and works in both temperature scales.
+With your support we can expand on the fun introduction to science and real weather.